marasteiger/MethyLYZR/README.md

 # MethyLYZR

 MethyLYZR is a Naïve Bayesian framework for rapid brain tumor classification from sparse epigenomic data.

 This repository provides code to apply the model and instructions on how to set it up with a pre-trained Naïve Bayes model for classification of brain tumor samples from sparse methylation data into 91 CNS tumor classes defined by Capper et al. (2018) and 3 metastases classes (i.e., from breast cancer, lung cancer, and melanoma).

-Please refer to the following publication for detailed information: Rapid brain tumor classification from sparse epigenomic data.
+Please refer to our publication for detailed information: [Rapid brain tumor classification from sparse epigenomic data](https://doi/placeholder).

 ## Requirements

-### Hardware requirements
+### Hardware Requirements

 `MethyLYZR.py` requires a 'standard' personal computer with minimum 4 GB RAM or a compute server.
 While `MethyLYZR.py` does not utilize parallel processing and can technically run on systems with a single-core CPU, we recommend a minimum of a dual-core processor to ensure the system remains responsive for multitasking.
 When working with large datasets, additional memory is advisable.
 The runtimes stated below are generated using a computer (Apple iMac) with 64 GB RAM, 10 cores@3 GHz.

-### Software requirements
+### Software Requirements

-#### OS requirements
+#### OS Requirements

 The code has been tested on the following systems:

 - macOS 13.2.1
 - Internal Linux distribution

-#### Python dependencies
+#### Python Dependencies

 The Python package dependencies are listed in `requirements.txt`.